Etex99/procrastinot_prototype/docs/_posts/2025-04-01-participating-in-the-study.markdown

 3. Try the app in a real setting!
 In other words, try to utilise the app next time you study or do independent coursework outside of the classroom.
 Instructions for use include a brief description of the intended way to use the app.

-4. Enter the survey study by submitting your answers **by Tuesday 6th of May 2025**!
+4. Enter the survey study by submitting your answers **by Sunday 11th of May 2025**!
 [Link to the survey on Webropol](https://link.webropolsurveys.com/S/DF3734D2C682A175)

 > With any questions regarding the study or any arising issues you can reach me through the email address found at the bottom of the web-page.